 Cambridge Glass Company of Cambridge, OH:

-Produced glass from the early 1900s-1950s.
+Produced glass from the early 1900s to the 1950s.
 Focused mostly on crystal or cut glass.
 Can find designs of stars, swirls, squares, etc. Produced mostly bowls, plates, tumblers, and cocktail glasses.
-Most collectible of Cambridge Glass are the Square Series produced shortly before it went out of business.
-Would eventually be bought by Imperial Glass.
+The most collectible of Cambridge Glass is the Square Series, produced shortly before it went out of business.
+It would eventually be bought by Imperial Glass.

 Imperial Glass: